 A cost sheet is a detailed statement that captures information about costs and further ascertains the total cost of a manufactured product within a given duration.
-Some of its advantages include equipping the management with sufficient information for control, helping the management come up with selling prices, determining the total cost and cost per unit for a given duration of time.
+Some of its advantages include equipping the management with sufficient information for control, helping the management come up with selling prices, and determining the total cost and cost per unit for a given time.

 16. What Do You Understand by Material Control in Accounting?